neilstephens/opendatacon/README.md

 Transforms filter and transform data on entry to a Connector (ie. they're uni-directional), for a single source of data (sending port).
 They can be thought of as a subscription filter.
 For example, a transform could be implemented to add timestamps to untimestamped data, or deadband or throttle a data stream.

+Custom Transforms can be implemented in Lua (see example configs in the repo)

 ### Extensibility

-The basic components, described above, form the basis of an extensible platform (read API).
-Specific Ports and Transforms can be developed to interface/wrap arbitrary protocols and do arbitrary manipulation.
-And more generally, plugins can be developed, eg. user interface plugins like the included WebUI (more on this later).
-See the API section of this document for more details.
+The basic components, described above, form the basis of an extensible platform.
+Generally, any combination of ports can be connected together because they share the same abstract API.
+This also includes custom ports and transforms, so it's quite easy to create an adaptor for any of the supported protocols for your specific use case.

 ## Internal data structure

-When discussing the configuration of the basic components, it's necessary to understand the structure of the data that is to be manipulated.
-The internal data structures of opendatacon were adopted from the data structures in the opendnp3 library, because this library was the basis for the first port implementations.
-The key concepts are:
+The internal data structures of opendatacon were adopted from the data structures in the dnp3 protocol, because this was one of the first port implementations.
+But it also happens to be a very comprehensive protocol, which covers a broad range of data types

 *   Data is encapsulated by events
-*   Events have three parts:
+*   Events have four parts:
-    *   A measurement or payload of type
-        *   Analog - a real number (plus quality flags)
-        *   Binary - on/off open/close 1/0 etc (plus quality flags), or
-        *   Control - currently only binary or unary controls
-    *   An implicit or explicit timestamp
-    *   An index or address
+    *   Measurement/Payload
+    *   Timestamp
+    *   Index/Address
+    *   Quality flags
 *   Ports can send and recieve events, and use the index and type as an address to map data from/to multiple points.

 ## Configuration files and syntax